jreisstudio/stopflyingblindgame/README.md

 # Stop Flying blind game.

-## Game Elements.

-A card deck with 26 cards (12 tips and 12 traps, 2 explanation cards) A Flight Level board.
+A card game to board Understand and visualize the Flight Levels Thinking Model in Action.

 ## Game Rules

-* Each card deck is to support a discussion between 3-4 people.
-If you have a larger group, Split them in smaller ones.
+* Each card deck is designed to support a discussion between 3-4 people around a fake or real cenario to apply the Flight Levels thinking model.
+If you have a larger group, Split them into smaller ones.

 ### Knowledge Setup :
 * Ask  the group(s) to read the first card with the explanation of what are the items of the [Flight Mode] ( Understand the context, Build Fl.
 Arch, Define Flight Items and Flight Routes, and define Agile Interactions)